Begin With the End in Mind – Reading Fluency

 This page is to help the concerned early student of Greek allay his fears.
 This post wants to serve more as an orientation to the kinds of decisions a teacher or student should make so that we can begin our studies of Latin and Greek with the end in mind: reading fluency at the same level a student of the English language may have in enjoying Chaucer, Shakespeare, Milton, Dryden, Austen, Hawthorne, Dickens, and T.S.
 Eliot.
 If you have other goals for your study of Latin and Greek, seek resources from another page.

+If you’ve read my post on how long it takes to learn Latin, then you know we should measure language-study in hours of focused study and comprehensible exposure rather than the number of years we’ve been “plugging away.”
 Languages are not learned easily and this page will also assiduously avoid the method debate currently raging.
-I don't care if you learn Greek in the Grammar-Translation method or in the Comprehensible Input method.
-The two camps are not hermetically sealed and too much time is wasted sweating about method instead of starting the task.
+I don’t care if you learn Greek in the Grammar-Translation method or in the Comprehensible Input method.
+The two camps are not hermetically sealed from each other and too much time is wasted sweating about method instead of starting the task.

 Why Learn Greek

-Greek had four common dialects for its literature: Homeric, Doric, Aeolic, Ionic, Attic, and Koine.
+Greek had four common dialects for its literature: Homeric, Doric, Aeolic, Ionic, Attic.
+Later Attic merged with the others to become Koine which lasted as a literary language through 1453.
 Homer started it all, then some poets all around the Aegean world offered small poems to the world, then the first prose works were written in Ionic, but quickly both prose and poetry took center-stage in Athens.
-Attic, the dialect of the Athenians, then spread under the influence of Alexander the Great's conquests and became Koine, which lasted as a literary language through the end of the Byzantine Empire.
+Attic, the dialect of the Athenians, then spread under the influence of Alexander the Great’s conquests and became Koine, which lasted as a literary language through the end of the Byzantine Empire.

 You really want to read the Iliad and the Odyssey, in Homer’s original language (or as close as we have to it).
 Wonderful stories and the foundation not just of Greek literature, but of all Western Literature since then.
 While it’s not a popular choice to start with Homer, one textbook has been doing so for at least the last one hundred years or so, and it’s continued to be updated and revised through the decades.
 Clyde Pharr’s Homeric Greek can be found free online and more recently editing and republished editions are sold by Oklahoma University Press.
 There’s even a website with lectures and exercises guiding you through the most recent edition.
 Homeric Greek was never spoken and so you learn it only to read the epics, The Iliad and The Odyssey.